COGS18/COGS18.github.io/_sources/assets/intro/syllabus.md

 | 3/22/2023 | Finals | W   | \--                    |                             | Final project                           | Final exam                 |

-**Final Exam/Project**: Final Projects/Exams (you'll chose one) are due on the date of the scheduled final exam (Mon 3/14) by 11:59 PM.
+**Final Exam/Project**: Final Projects/Exams (you'll chose one) are due on the date of the scheduled final exam by 11:59 PM.
 You do not have to show up anywhere at the scheduled date/time of the final.

 Notes:
 [\*] denotes the last day of material covered on Midterm I (E1).